• Skip to primary navigation

 They can be heavy enough to press out air pockets that form when making pasta or light enough that they can provide precision while rolling out pie crust.

-Additionally, many people have successfully substituted rolling pins for meat mallets - just remember to use an appropriate amount of pressure when pounding tough cuts.
+Also, many people have successfully substituted rolling pins for meat mallets - just remember to use an appropriate amount of pressure when pounding tough cuts and see rolling pin alternative suggestions for kitchens if a different tool is needed.

 2 - Potato masher

-Potato mashers are a staple kitchen utensil for mashing potatoes, but they can be utilized for so much more.
+Potato mashers are a staple kitchen utensil for mashing potatoes, but they can be used for so much more.

 A potato masher is usually composed of a handle and a head with several prongs that come together to mash creamed potatoes or other vegetables.

-The tool also doubles as a great substitution for the classic meat mallet.
+The tool also doubles as a great substitution for the classic meat mallet, and for potato-based recipes consider potato starch swap options for recipes when adjusting texture.

 With its same concept of crushing ingredients, you can use your potato masher on meats such as chicken, pork chops, steaks, and even on fish to tenderize them before cooking.